-The impact of Non-life Internal Model on Non-life Underwriting Risk relative to the Standard Formula has increased since 31 December 2016 as a result of the introduction of adverse development cover reinsurance.
+The impact of Non-life Internal Model on Non-life Underwriting Risk relative to the Standard Formula has increased since 31 December 2016 as a result of the introduction of adverse development cover reinsurance, although the impact has reduced during 2019 as a result of the reduced scale of the business.

-The Minimum Capital Requirement (MCR) at the end of 2018 is £57.8m (2017: £62.5m).
+The Minimum Capital Requirement (MCR) at the end of 2019 is £53.3m (2018: £57.8m).
 The MCR has been calculated using the outputs from the SCR PIM, premiums and technical provisions.
-The result of the calculation at 31 December 2018 is that the cap of 45% of the PIM SCR is applied.
+The result of the calculation at 31 December 2019 is that the cap of 45% of the PIM SCR is applied.